 Assistant Professor, Marketing

-Antonios’ research has been published in the Journal of Consumer Research, and in Human Resource Management, and has been presented at numerous international conferences, including the Association for Consumer Research, Society for Consumer Psychology, and the European Marketing Association (EMAC) conferences.
-As an IE faculty, Antonis has has received external funding from several international organizations (European, Asian, and American), as well as from industry sources in order to carry out both research and management training.
+Yegyu’s research has been published in a top consumer behavior journal, the Journal of Consumer Psychology, and has been presented at numerous international conferences, including the Association for Consumer Research, Society for Consumer Psychology, and ISMS Marketing Science conferences.

 Prior to joining IE, she taught Consumer Behavior and Product and Price Management Marketing at Virginia Tech at the undergraduate level.
 At IE, Yegyu is teaching Marketing Management and Marketing Fundamentals at the undergraduate level.

 • M.S. in Marketing, Korea University (South Korea)

 • B.B.A. in Business Administration, Korea University (South Korea)

 • Chaxel, A. S., & Han, Y. (2018).
 Benefiting from disagreement: counterarguing reduces prechoice bias in information evaluation.
 Journal of Consumer Psychology, 28(1), 115-129